fiskl-accounting/help-docs/docs/getting-started/Journies/setting-up-your-taxes.md

     You can assign multiple taxes to a tax number.

     An example would be having to pay VAT in France.
-You would apply for a French VAT number and assing the approiate VAT rate to that EUR Tax number.
+You would apply for a French VAT number and assigning the appropriate VAT rate to that EUR Tax number.
   </TabItem>
   <TabItem value="groups" label="Tax groups">
     Tax groups are a collection of taxes.
 These can include two or more taxes and can also be set to be compounding.